eProsima/ros2_documentation/source/Tutorials/Advanced/Security/Security-on-Two.rst

 .. warning::

-  Note that in this case the entire keystore is shared across the different machines and this may not be the desired behavior or result in a security risk.
+  Note that in this case the entire keystore is shared across the different machines which may not be the desired behavior, as it may result in a security risk.
   Please, refer to :ref:`Deployment-Guidelines` for more information in this regard.

 That will be very quick, since it's just copying some very small text files.